clementnader/cbtc_configuration_checking/route_and_overlap_control_tables_verification/README.md

 4. Then, another window will appear and ask for the type of Control Table (either Route or Overlap), then the Control Tables configuration .ini file that can be found in the folder "control_tables_configuration", and then the Control Tables PDF. <br />
-Once the Control Table PDF file has been selected, you need to select the pages of the PDF that contain the information: either all the pages, or only a range of pages (not that if there are only extra introduction pages, you can select "all pages").
+Once the Control Table PDF file has been selected, you need to select the pages of the PDF that contain the information: either all the pages, or only a range of pages (note that if there are only extra introduction pages, you can select "all pages").

-Note that you can add multiple Control Tables Files by clicking the button "ass another control table file".
+Note that you can add multiple Control Tables Files by clicking the button "add another control table file".

 5. Once these pieces of information have been specified, you can press the button **"Launch Control Table Translation"**.
-It will extract the info from the PDF and create CSV files. <br />
+It will extract the info from the PDF and create CSV files that will be used for the verification. <br />
 Information logs are provided in the command window during the execution.